-The responsibilities of the SENDCO at Highfield and Head of Learning Support at Brookham include:
+The responsibilities of the SENDCO include:

-- Overseeing the day-to-day operation of the school's SEND Policy. - Developing, monitoring and evaluating the SEND Policy. - Co-ordinating the provision for pupils with SEND. - Ensuring staff are kept informed of pupils with SEND. - Advising staff on supporting pupils with SEND. - Liaising with the Headmaster of Highfield, the Director of Teaching and Learning at Highfield and the Head Teacher of Brookham on SEND issues. - Developing and maintaining a programme of identification, assessment, tracking and monitoring of pupils with SEND. - Managing the Learning Support budget and ensuring resources are available to support the whole school SEND Policy. - Managing the work of Learning Support Tutors. - Identifying areas for staff training and arranging for external trainers to visit the Schools or contributing to the in-service training of staff. - Overseeing and maintaining central records for all children with SEND. - Liaising with parents of children on the Learning Support List. - Liaising with the Learning Support Departments of Senior Schools. - Liaising with external agencies including educational psychologists, speech and language therapists, counsellors, physiotherapists and occupational therapists.
+- Overseeing the day-to-day operation of the school's SEND Policy. - Developing, monitoring and evaluating the SEND Policy. - Co-ordinating the provision for pupils with SEND. - Ensuring staff are kept informed of pupils with SEND. - Advising staff on supporting pupils with SEND. - Liaising with the Head of Highfield, the Director of Teaching and Learning at Highfield and the Head of Brookham on SEND issues. - Developing and maintaining a programme of identification, assessment, tracking and monitoring of pupils with SEND. - Managing the Learning Support budget and ensuring resources are available to support the whole school SEND Policy. - Managing the work of Learning Support Tutors. - Identifying areas for staff training and arranging for external trainers to visit the Schools or contributing to the in-service training of staff. - Overseeing and maintaining central records for all children with SEND. - Liaising with parents of children on the Learning Support List. - Liaising with the Learning Support Departments of Senior Schools. - Liaising with external agencies including educational psychologists, speech and language therapists, counsellors, physiotherapists and occupational therapists.